Do you need to design your homestead or farm plans?

 - If you live in an urban area, you need to find out the zoning laws for animals or gardening.
 There’s often a distance required in-between neighbors, or regulations in place for what animals you can keep or how many.
 Many locations won’t allow front yard gardens either.
 Where we live in ‘rural residential’ for example, we can keep a certain amount of chickens per acre but they have to be 30 feet from the neighbor.
 You can google your location and state or provincial laws, or find out from your town or city.

 - Garden sunlight exposure is very important when planning your homestead garden.
 You need 8+ hours for most of the sun loving plants like tomatoes and corn.
 Other crops like leafy greens or root veggies can handle less sunlight such as 4-6 hours.
 In general however, 8 hours is preferred.
 Look at the sunlight throughout the day, seasons and months to see what outbuilding are creating shadows.
 If you plan on building things like chicken coops, you’ll need to make sure that they aren’t creating shadows over your garden area.
 You’ll also need to figure out if you’re planning a large or smaller garden so you know how much space to leave.
-Learn more about garden planning with my ebook (which comes with a bonus planting guide).
+Learn more about garden planning with my gardening book which comes with a bonus planting guide.

 - Farm animals & buildings.
 Are you adding any farm animals to your land?
 What do they need?
 Do you need new buildings for them to live in?
 Do you need an outbuilding for feed such as hay or a clean area for milking?
 Size of your buildings is important too.
-You might only want to start with 10 laying hens, but you might want 30 later on and design a larger coop.
+You might only want to start with 10 egg laying chickens, but you might want 30 later on and design a larger coop.

 - Fencing.
 This is a big one, you might need a large fence to keep out large pests like bears or elk.
 If you live in an urban setting perhaps you need to build some rodent proof garden beds.
 Most homesteads require large fencing for their livestock or to keep the garden safe, this adds up in cost.

-Often fencing for animals or to keep pests out is one of the first homestead expenses
+Often fencing for animals or to keep pests out is one of the first homestead expenses.

 - Homestead trees.
 Planting trees and bushes can be expensive but worth it in the long run.
 You need to make sure you’re planting them in a space where won’t shadow other areas.
 Most trees will have the height and width space required on them.
 Remember that many fruit trees also come in dwarf or semi dwarf and take up less space.
+If you end up with any tree stumps on your homestead, you can kill the tree stumps so the roots don’t keep growing.

 - Permaculture.
 This type of design strongly integrates animals and gardening together.
 Basically, you’re trying to get your animals to do some work for you.
-Chickens for example can help with composting or cleaning up fruit in orchards.
+Chickens for example can help make composting easy or clean up fruit in orchards.
 Pigs or goats can help clean out new areas to plant later on.
 Our long-term plan is to plant a permaculture food forest close to our chicken coop.
 I highly suggest reading up on some great permaculture books to learn more about making it work on your homestead.

 As you can see, there are lots of things to consider before you plan & design!